Gwayaboy/PlaywrightHandsOnLab/README.md

      Scenario: Searching for a movie that exists
        Given the movies app is running
-       When the user searches for "Inception"
-       Then the user should see results related to "Inception"
+       When the user searches for "Sonic the Hedgehog 3" Then the user should see results related to "Sonic the Hedgehog 3"
    ```

 #### JavaScript/TypeScript Example (using Cucumber.js)